iuscommunity/sphinx_iuscommunity/pages/IUSvsSoftwareCollections.rst

 File Locations
 ==============

-* Files from IUS packages are installed to standard `Filesystem Hierarchy Standard`_ locations (/usr/bin, /usr/lib, etc).
+* Files from IUS packages are installed to similar locations as stock packages, such as /usr/bin, /usr/lib, /etc, /var, and so on.
-* Files from SCL packages are installed under /opt.
+* Files from SCL packages are installed under /opt, /etc/opt, and /var/opt.

 Usage
 =====